ylhua/ylhua.github.io/_pages/about.md

 Hi, this is Yanling Hua.
 I am a second-year (2023~2025) Master's student in the Faculty of Engineering at Lund University.
 My major is virtual reality and augmented reality (VR/AR).

-I am interested in **extended reality (XR) and generative AI**, focusing on the creation of accessible, enriched, and personalized experiences.
-I am particularly drawn to AI-assisted content creation, specializing in developing controllable and efficient generative AI methods for 3D objects, scenes, and human motion generation.
-Additionally, I am passionate about exploring multimodal interaction design in XR, aiming to simplify and enhance user interactions, making them more intuitive and seamless.
+I am deeply interested in **extended reality (XR)** and **generative AI**, with a focus on creating accessible, enriched, and personalized experiences.
+I am particularly passionate about AI-assisted content creation, specializing in the development of controllable and efficient generative AI methods for 3D objects, scenes, and human motion generation.
+In addition, I am eager to explore multimodal interaction design within XR, aiming to simplify and enhance user interactions to make them more intuitive and seamless.

+### Key areas of interest include:
+1. **Task-Oriented Virtual Reality**: Developing tailored training systems for specific tasks.
+2. **Ubiquitous Mixed Reality**: Achieving seamless integration of real and virtual worlds, alongside embodied AI agents.
+3. **Interaction Strategies**: Designing intuitive and accessible interaction strategies for a diverse range of users.

 ## News!